-Contractor will provide ARP COVID-19 Test Kits and Harm Reduction Products Distribution Services which will entail regular distribution of COVID-19 Antigen Test Kits and other Harm Reduction Products (i.e., Naloxone, Fentanyl test strips, Xylazine test strips, condoms - internal and external) and educational materials via unstaffed Kiosks located throughout LAC.
+Contractor will provide ARP COVID-19 Test Kits and Harm Reduction Products Distribution Services which will entail regular distribution of COVID-19 Antigen Test Kits and other Harm Reduction Products (i.e., Naloxone, Fentanyl Test Strip Kits, Xylazine Test Strip Kits, Condoms - Internal and External, and Lubricant packets) and educational materials via unstaffed Kiosks located throughout LAC.
 Any additional Harm Reduction Products other than those specified herein, may only be added via an amendment to the Contract.